sstent/Garmin_Analyser/README.md

 # Garmin Analyser

 A comprehensive Python application for analyzing Garmin workout data from FIT, TCX, and GPX files, as well as direct integration with Garmin Connect.
-Provides detailed power, heart rate, and performance analysis with beautiful visualizations and comprehensive reports.
+Provides detailed power, heart rate, and performance analysis with beautiful visualizations and comprehensive reports via a modular command-line interface.

 ## Features